tetradon/shiftRegister/README.md

   oct - octal representation of polynomials

-  letter - and last letter is means that it's primitive polynomial)
+  letter - some information about the polynomial (for example A, B, C, D means that it's primitive polynomial)

 After choosing of polynomial user can model the shift in a manual or auto mode, after reaching period (when initial state will be equal to current) text report will be created with all information about modeling.